9 Critical Tax Mistakes Real Estate Agents Make That Cost Them $1000sBusiness Taxes

 I’ll give you an example.

-I am currently working with a successful agent who nets (after all the write-offs we come up with for him) about $250,000 a year.
+I am currently working with a successful agent who netted $259,197 after all the write-offs we come up with for him.

-However, after we came on board as his tax advisor, we did some smart tax planning, and we’re saving him over $5,000 a year in taxes simply by changing how he reports his income.
+However, after we came on board as his tax advisor, we did some smart tax planning, and we’re saving him at least $21,806 a year in taxes simply by changing how he reports his income.

-2. They’re not taking advantage of the new tax law changes.
+2. Most agents aren’t taking advantage of the new tax law changes.

 The new tax law makes some sweeping changes for business owners such as real estate agents.
-(Though taking away the 50% deduction for meals with clients and prospects is a big ouch.)
+(Though butchering the meals and entertainment deduction is a big ouch.)

 But one of the biggest boons for business owners is a new deduction on 20% of your net income from “qualified business income.”